Aparito 5th Birthday Conference and Celebration: Conference Summary

 Working with the Aparito Atom5 platform she summarised the inherent challenges of working with trial participants living in the townships and rural areas that they needed to overcome, such as the high cost of cellular data and limited cellular access in rural areas.
 Despite the limitations, she concluded that the technology opens up areas that were previously not accessible.

-Bearing in mind the requirements necessary to develop tools valid for regulatory and clinical purposes, Dr. Marcus Grobe-Einsler from the German Centre for Neurodegenerative Diseases (DZNE) at University Hospital in Bonn spoke about SARAhome a new patient related outcome measure for ataxia.
+Taking into consideration the necessary valid tools to develop regulatory and clinical purposes, Dr. Marcus Grobe-Einsler from the German Centre for Neurodegenerative Diseases (DZNE) at University Hospital in Bonn spoke about SARAhome a new patient related outcome measure for ataxia.
 Using the Aparito platform patients can video themselves performing a series of tests that would normally take place in clinic.
 The images are downloaded and assessed by experts remotely.
 In the future, AI based assessment could be used to automate this process further.
 The use of technology will reduce patient hospital visits and with the help of AI in interpreting the data, medical doctors will have more time for patient evaluation.

 Inappropriate ER referrals; Avoidable diagnostic tests;